-RoseAnn B. Rosenthal, President, CEO and member of the Board of Directors of Ben Franklin since 1996, has over forty years of experience in business investment, regional planning, and economic development.
-Rosenthal has piloted Ben Franklin into a national model for technology innovation, investing in innovative enterprises and creating commercialization pathways and partnerships throughout the region.
-Ben Franklin’s current company portfolio represents more than 120 companies with more than $28 million in
+RoseAnn B. Rosenthal, President, CEO and member of the Board of Directors of Ben Franklin Technology Partners of Southeastern Pennsylvania (BFTP) since 1996, has over forty years of experience in business investment, regional planning, and economic development.
+Praised by regional leaders as an invaluable resource for the tri-state area, she has earned a strong international reputation with her development of innovative partnerships and extraordinary initiatives.

 Adare McMillan is Chief Administrative Officer for Ben Franklin.
 McMillan has over twenty years of experience in both public and private industry in implementing systems conversions, improving financial processes, and executing strategic and operational plans.

 At Ben Franklin, McMillan leads the Finance, Human Resources, Information Technology and Programs Analysis and Development Departments.
 Previously, McMillan served as Vice President of Finance, Chief Financial Officer, and Chief Compliance Officer at the National Constitution Center, in Philadelphia.

 McMillan earned his Bachelor of Science degree in Accounting (Cum Laude) from the University of Scranton, and his Master of Business Administration degree in Corporate Finance from Drexel University.

 Anthony P. Green, Ph.D. is Vice President of Technology Commercialization Group for Ben Franklin.
 Dr. Green has over thirty years of experience in the biotechnology industry, with a specialization in the research, development and commercialization of cutting-edge technologies.
 The Technology Commercialization Group creates pathways to commercialization for companies and researchers by building consortia with universities, government and private partners.